ES-Next dynamic import

 Recently when writing a project of mine, I've written some javascript like this:

-import itemA from '../items/itemA';import itemB from '../items/itemB';import itemC from '../items/itemC';import itemD from '../items/itemD';
+import itemA from '../items/itemA'; import itemB from '../items/itemB'; import itemC from '../items/itemC'; import itemD from '../items/itemD';

 I'd really like some syntax like this:

-for(const id of ['A','B','C','D']) {import (item+id) from '../items/item' + id;}
+for(const id of ['A','B','C','D']) {

-stage 4 proposal of ECMAScript
+Turned out there's this stage 4 proposal of ECMAScript called dynamic import

 and it's supported by all modern browsers as well as node.